Art & AI

 About the programme „Art & AI“

-With its new programme “Art & AI”, the German Federal Cultural Foundation supports the development and realisation of at least ten projects of excellence.
+With its programme “Art & AI”, the German Federal Cultural Foundation supports the development and realisation of eleven artistic projects that explore AI technologies.
 The application-based funding programme is targeted at contemporary cultural institutions and independent artist groups in all artistic areas (i.e. not individual artists).
 In addition to the funding itself, the programme includes workshops, academies and presentations, in which knowledge is shared with interested parties both within and outside the programme.
 A total of €3.68 million has been allocated to fund the programme from 2024 to prospectively 2028.

 Fact-Box (copy 1)